kei02003/hcat-react-template/replit.md

 # Overview

-This is a comprehensive healthcare revenue cycle management dashboard application featuring advanced analytics across multiple domains: documentation request analysis, denial management, accounts receivable management, AI-powered predictive analytics, and three critical RFP-required modules.
-The system provides complete tracking and automation for healthcare administrative processes, with particular emphasis on identifying redundant documentation requests, managing timely filing deadlines, optimizing payer interactions, advanced AR aging analysis with statistical process control, pre-authorization management, clinical decision support, and automated appeal generation.
-The application features a modern React frontend with a Node.js/Express backend, PostgreSQL database integration, OpenAI-powered intelligent recommendations, and comprehensive role-based access control (RBAC) system with Replit authentication integration.
+This is a comprehensive healthcare dashboard application featuring advanced analytics across multiple domains.
+The application features a modern React frontend with a Node.js/Express backend, PostgreSQL database integration, OpenAI-powered intelligent recommendations, and Replit authentication integration.

 # User Preferences

 Preferred communication style: Simple, everyday language.

-# Recent Changes

-## Health Catalyst Canonical Metric Model Integration (January 18, 2025)
-- Updated implementation plan to use official Health Catalyst EDC metric model for standardized KPI management
-- Replaced custom KPI registry with canonical Health Catalyst structures (metric, metric_version, result, staging_result, metric_lineage)
-- Aligned platform architecture with Health Catalyst Enterprise Data Catalog standards
-- Established metric versioning and lifecycle management for evolving KPI definitions
-- Enabled proper multi-tenant metric isolation through grain_keys structure

-## Strategic Implementation Plan (January 18, 2025)
-- Created comprehensive implementation plan document (IMPLEMENTATION_PLAN.md) for scaling platform
-- Defined strategic build path balancing standardization vs. client-specific requirements
-- Outlined phased approach for delivering 100+ KPIs across 5 specialized dashboards
-- Established architecture for configurable, multi-tenant KPI platform with canonical data model
-- Planned data ingestion framework for Peterson Health and Citizens Medical Center integration
+Do not use icons or emojis.

-## Branding Implementation (January 14, 2025)
+## Branding Implementation
 - Integrated Health Catalyst TriFlame logo from https://cashmere.healthcatalyst.net/assets/TriFlame.svg
 - Logo positioned flush left with 40px x 40px dimensions and #00aeff blue background
 - Logo container extends full navbar height (60px) with no healthcare header background visible to the left